Institutional Review Board

 There should be at least three men and three women on the committee.

-Administrative member: Appointed by the dean of Student Life for a three-year term.
-Keri Bass (2022)
+Administrative member: Appointed by the dean of student life for a three-year term.

-Community members: Two community members not currently affiliated with Augustana College, who serve one-year, renewable terms, appointed by the committee, Pete Vogel (2020) Eric Welch (2020)
+Community members: Two community members not currently affiliated with Augustana College, who serve one-year, renewable terms, appointed by the committee, Steve Gottcent (2022) Eric Welch (2022)

-Faculty: Six faculty (including the chair); faculty members on the IRB, with the exception of the chair, are appointed by Nom and Rules for three-year, staggered terms.
+Faculty: Six faculty (including the chair); faculty members on the IRB, with the exception of the chair, are appointed by Nominations and Rules for three-year, staggered terms.

 Faculty members should represent at least three different divisions.